SyneRBI/SIRF-SuperBuild/docker/README.md

 stops the container (and hence notebook server).
 Finally, after finishing with SIRF, we stop (or optionally remove) the container.

+Please note that you cannot start a second `gadgetron` in `service` container, as you would experience port conflicts.
 ## Stopping and removal
 You can check which containers are running (or not) via
 ```sh